dj95/zjstatus/README.md

 ## 🚀 Installation

 Download the latest binary in the github releases.
 Place it somewhere, zellij is able to access it.
-Then the plugin can be included by referencing it in a layout file, e.g. in the default layout one.
+Then the plugin can be included by referencing it in a layout file, e.g. the default layout one.

 You could also refer to the plugin guide from zellij, after downloading the binary: [https://zellij.dev/documentation/plugin-loading](https://zellij.dev/documentation/plugin-loading)